-Access means enabling people to get to all locations in a community easily and safely, whether they are walking, biking, driving or require special assistance to get there.
+Access means enabling people to get to all locations in a community easily and safely, whether they are walking, biking, driving or using other means to get there.

 Linkages are strong connections for important public spaces, tying them together while also connecting them to neighborhoods.